foxdonut/meiosis/docs/lessons/routing.md

 To use `routeTransition`, we need to wire it up as a service function.
 Refer to [Services and Effects](http://meiosis.js.org/docs/services-and-effects.html) for a refresher.

+Because we need both the current route and the next route in order to calculate a route transition, we'll change `navTo` to set `nextRoute` in the state, so that we have both `route` and `nextRoute`.
+Then, we can pass those values when we call the `routeTransition` function.
+That will calculate the route transition.
+That being done, we can copy `nextRoute` to `route`.

 Here is how to write a service function for `routeTransition` and wire it up:

 ```javascript